pinetrees/line-server/README.md

 The active system is a database driven Ruby/Sinatra server which works with MySQL to index the lines of the file.

 #Quickstart
+The installation assumes you have bundler installed.
+You can install bundler on Ubuntu using apt-get.
 ./build.sh
 (you'll be prompted for your mysql credentials)